ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 There is a famous saying: "Pag may tiyaga, may nilaga."
-Perhaps the nearest English translation I can do is: "If the patience is true, you get a stew."[^3] I'd argue that most of the components in a language modeling recipe (especially if we just consider multilingual post-training) is more of a test of patience than sudden insight.&mdash;
-collecting enough data through large-scale annotation or data synthesis, figuring out the right data mix across many ablations, ensuring the evals are a good reflection of the capabilities we want&mdash;
+Perhaps the nearest English translation I can do is: "If the patience is true, you get a stew."[^3] I'd argue that most components of a language modeling recipe (especially in multilingual post-training) are more a test of patience than of sudden insight: collecting enough data through large-scale annotation or synthesis, figuring out the right data mix across many ablations, and ensuring the evals faithfully reflect the capabilities we care about.
+How, then, can we support these types of activities?

 [^3]: The idea of course is that making a stew requires long cooking time where tough cuts of meat require hours of slow simmering to become tender.

+First, it is important to think about incentives.
+Research and engineering takes time.